It's Never a White Christmas in Australia

-You can decorate your whole house with Christmas Bush.
-If it doesn't grow in the backyard, a neighbour is sure to have some and, at the florist, bunches are cheap enough to buy in armfuls.
-As you can see by the photo above, the Christmas Bush is a wonderful vision of red.
+You can decorate your whole house with Christmas bush.
+If it doesn't grow in the backyard, a neighbour is sure to have some.
+At the florist, bunches are cheap enough to buy in armfuls.
+As you can see by the photo above, the Christmas bush is a wonderful vision of red.

 Flowers are always a special feature of Australian Christmas decorations.

-These Christmas Bells grow wild in the sandstone country of New South Wales and in the mountains.
+These Christmas bells grow wild in the sandstone country of New South Wales and the mountains.
 One year they grew for me.

-The photo is from my garden in 2007, one lucky year for my lilies.
+The photo below is from my garden in 2007, one lucky year for my lilies.

-With Christmas Bells in your house alongside of nasturtiums, wisteria, and honeysuckle bloom, you don't need much more in the way of Christmas decorations.
+With Christmas bells in your house alongside nasturtiums, wisteria and honeysuckle bloom, you don't need much more in the way of Christmas decorations.